 I believe that the age you decide on for introducing fantasy will be best determined by your unique child.
 My 2-year-old granddaughter, Zoey, has a good sense of humor and good understanding of fantasy versus reality for her age, so I’ve introduced some books with fantasy (more about that later).
 The majority of her books, though, are Montessori friendly.
 Here are some of our favorite Montessori-friendly books for a 2 year old.

 Favorite Montessori-Friendly Books for a 2 Year Old

 There’s a whole series of First Discovery books on a wide variety of non-fiction topics.
 Zoey has loved these since she was a young toddler.
 Just read parts of each page according to your 2 year old’s attention span and understanding of the concepts.

 National Geographic books are hard to beat for beautiful photography.
 The National Geographic Kids Look & Learn books are board books … beautiful board books.
-They’re recommended for ages 2-5, although I like them best for toddlers and 2 year olds.
-You can get these for a variety of concepts, although I wouldn’t get the whole set for a 2 year old … maybe just a few concepts your 2 year old needs to focus on.
-For a young toddler, they’re all fabulous.
-I have a lot of them for Zoey from when she was a young toddler.
-She still loves them all.
+They’re recommended for ages 2-5, although I like them best for 2-3 year olds.
+You can get these for a variety of concepts.
+Zoey has loved this series!

 There’s also a whole series of awesome National Geographic Little Kids First Big Books.
 These aren’t really meant for 2 year olds.
 The recommended age is 4-8, but I think this is a series that can grow with your child.
 For 2 year olds, just read parts of each page unless you child wants more.
 As always, just observe and follow your child.